AntJanus/programmers-proverbs/README.md

 ***

-####Find ease in your code: Code difficult to read and understand is code destined to be in trouble legacy.
+####Find ease in your code: Code difficult to read and understand is code destined to be in troubled legacy.